kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --registry-cred-selector string      Label selector to identify an externally created Secret of type "kubernetes.io/dockerconfigjson".
 It allows the image to be accessed in private image registries.
 It can be used when you push your module to a registry with authenticated access.
 For example, "label1=value1,label2=value2".
   -r, --resource stringArray               Add an extra resource in a new layer in the <NAME:TYPE@PATH> format.
 If you provide only a path, the name defaults to the last path element, and the type is set to 'helm-chart'.
       --sec-scanners-config string         Path to the file holding the security scan configuration. (default "sec-scanners-config.yaml")
-      --target string                      Target to use when determining where to install the module.
-Use 'control-plane' or 'remote'. (default "control-plane")
   -t, --token string                       Authentication token for the given registry (alternative to basic authentication).
       --version string                     Version of the module.
 This flag is mandatory.
 ```